-this way, once more recording the numbers selected and the totals.
+Have another go at the game in this way, again recording the numbers selected and the totals.

 In a plenary, you can record the number of numbers made on the board, all the way from seven (7+7+7+7+7+1+1) up to thirty-seven (thirty seven ones).
-What does the group notice?
+What do learners notice?
+Will their noticing/s always be true?
 Why is this the case?